Chrps/MapGeneralization/README.md

 ## Data

-Our pubic dataset will be available [here](https://vap.aau.dk/).
-We suggest unpacking the zip fiels in the [data/](data/) directory.
+Our pubic dataset is available in the [data/](data/Public) directory.
 The dataset consists of all of the tools and files shown in Figure

 ![dataset_creation_and_content](figs/dataset_creation_and_content.png)

-The data is available as the original dxf files and as ready to use labeled graphs stored as xx files.
+The data is available as ready to use labeled graphs stored as .gpickle files.
+In addition, we provide the original dxf files as well as tools for either extracting the graphs or generating rasterized floor plan images.

+TODO: For more details about the RUB dataset and existing datasets see [datasets.pdf](datasets.pdf).

+## Tools

 **DXF -> Line data -> Graph:** To extract graphs from dxf files use DxfReader.extract_data() to create line data and DxfReader.convert_data_to_graph() to convert it to a graph - see main.py